 Libya, Tripoli, 2011.
 Journalists are evacuated in an ICRC vehicle. ©Reuters / P. Hackett.

-When reporting from war zones or other areas associated with armed violence, journalists are often exposed to serious danger.
-The ICRC operates a hotline enabling media professionals, their families, co-workers, or the media organizations they work for, to request assistance when a media professional is detained, missing, wounded or killed.
+When reporting from war zones or other areas associated with armed violence, journalists can often be exposed to serious danger.
+The ICRC's media office can answer questions or calls for assistance from media professionals, their families, co-workers, or the media organizations they work for, when a media professional is detained, missing, wounded or killed.

-When you contact the hotline, please try to have at hand the concerned media professional’s name, date of birth, a short description of events, and, if possible, the location of the incident.
+When you contact the ICRC, please try to have the concerned media professional’s name, date of birth, a short description of events, and, if possible, the location of the incident.

-Within 24 hours of contacting the hotline, the caller will receive an answer as to what extent the ICRC can help.
-Circumstances allowing, things that the ICRC can do include: seeking confirmation of an individual’s detention, capture or other deprivation of liberty (as well as related information); tracing missing journalists; helping them restore or maintain contact with family members; organizing evacuations; and in the worst-case scenarios, transferring mortal remains.
+If the circumstances allow, the ICRC may be able to seek confirmation of an individual’s detention, capture or other deprivation of liberty (as well as related information); trace the whereabouts of missing journalists; help them restore or maintain contact with family members; organize evacuations; and in the worst-case scenarios, transferring mortal remains.